-31. What are the penalties for incomplete or misleading information in the notification or in response to the authority's questions?
+33. What are the penalties for incomplete or misleading information in the notification or in response to the authority's questions?

 As per Article 10(3) of Communiqué 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board, if any change occurs during the Competition Board's review of a transaction regarding the information submitted in the filing, the parties have a legal duty to inform the board immediately.
 As a general rule, the parties are obliged to file correct and complete information with the Competition Authority.
 If the information requested in the notification form is incorrect or incomplete, the notification is deemed to have been filed only on the date when such information is completed following the Competition Board's request for further data.
-In addition, the authority will impose a turnover-based monetary fine of 0.1% of the Turkish turnover generated in the financial year closest to the date of the decision will be taken into account) on natural persons or legal entities which qualify as an undertaking or an association of undertakings, as well as the members of these associations, in cases where incorrect or misleading information is provided by the undertakings or associations of undertakings in a filed notification.
+In addition, the authority will impose a turnover-based monetary fine of 0.1% of the Turkish turnover generated in the financial year preceding the date of the decision (if this is not calculable, the turnover generated in the financial year closest to the date of the decision will be taken into account) on natural persons or legal entities which qualify as an undertaking or an association of undertakings, as well as the members of these associations, in cases where incorrect or misleading information is provided by the undertakings or associations of undertakings in a filed notification.

-32. Can the authority's decision be appealed to a court?
-In particular, can third parties who are not involved in the transaction appeal the decision?
+34. Can the authority's decision be appealed to a court?